fuxoft/fxmasm/MUSIC_FORMAT.md

 hold10: 10,99 JUMP hold10
 ```

 > Important note: The very first data in the envelope definition **must be** in the long form (full pair).
-E.g. `15,1` is correct first pair, `65` is not allowed here and produces unexpected results.
+E.g. `15,1` is correct first pair, `65` is not allowed as the first byte and produces unexpected results.

 ## VIB data format

-The VIB directive specifies the vibrato, i.e. how the note height changes after each interrupt.
+The VIB directive specifies the vibrato, i.e. how the note frequency changes after each interrupt.
+The first interrupt of the note is always played at the original "pure" frequency of this semitone.
 The VIB data is a sequence of signed bytes that are added to the note frequency after each interrupt.
 Example:

 `vibrato3: 1 -1 0 -2 2 JUMP vibrato3`